xikanfeng2/I-Impute/README.md

-# I-Impute: a coherent strategy to impute singlecell RNA sequencing data
+# I-Impute: a self-consistent method to impute single cell RNA sequencing data

-I-Impute is a coherent method to impute scRNA-seq data.
-I-Impute leverages continuous similarities and dropout probabilities and refines the data iteratively to make the final outputself-consistent.
-I-Impute exhibits robust imputation ability and follows the coherent principle.
+I-Impute is a “self-consistent” method method to impute scRNA-seq data.
+I-Impute leverages continuous similarities and dropout probabilities and refines the data iteratively to make the final output "self-consistent".
+I-Impute exhibits robust imputation ability and follows the “self-consistency” principle.
 It offers perspicacity to uncover the underlying cell subtypes in real scRNA-Seq data.

 ## Pre-requirements
 * python3